 Interviews are NOT part of the application process.
 The Admissions Office offers multiple types of visiting opportunities which include an overview presentation by an Admissions Counselor.
-These visits typically begin at 10:15 AM on most Mondays thru Fridays throughout the year.
+These visits are offered most weekdays throughout the year.
 Please refer to the online Admissions Calendar for availability and to schedule.
 Maine Maritime Academy reserves the right to solicit confidential opinions from secondary school officials concerning a student's potential for success at MMA, both in the classroom and in our unique social environment.